King–Crane Commission: Delay in publication

 The Report was not intended to be published until the US Senate actually passed the Treaty of Versailles, which it never did.
 As a result, the report was only released to the public in 1922, after the Senate and House had passed a joint resolution favoring the establishment of a Jewish National Home in Palestine along the lines of the Balfour Declaration.
 Public opinion was divided when it was learned that the Arab majority had requested an American mandate with a democratically elected constituent assembly.

 Conclusions regarding Syria, Palestine, and Lebanon

-The commission's "Report upon Syria" covered the Arab territories of the defunct Ottoman Syria, then under the Occupied Enemy Territory Administration.
-This area covered would today encompass Syria, Lebanon, Israel, Palestine, and Jordan, as well as Hatay and Cilicia.
+The King-Crane Commission's report covered the Arab territories of the defunct Ottoman Syria, then under the Occupied Enemy Territory Administration.
+This area covered would today encompass modern Syria, Lebanon, Israel, Palestine, Jordan, as well as Hatay and Cilicia.
+The Commission conducted fieldwork over 42 days in mid-1919, collecting petitions and holding consultations across the region from June 10 to July 21, 1919; 15 days were spent in OETA South, 10 in OETA West, 15 in OETA East, and 2 in OETA North.

-The commission's visit to the region was 42 days long, from June 10 to July 21, 1919; 15 days were spent in OETA South, 10 in OETA West, 15 in OETA East, and 2 in OETA North.
 With respect to OETA North ("Cilicia"), the Commission "did not endeavor to give thorough hearings... feeling that it is not seriously to be considered a part of Syria, and desiring not to open up as yet the question of the Turkish-speaking portion of the former Turkish Empire."
 The population estimates included in the report are as follows: